Azure/c-util/devdoc/tqueue_requirements.md

 `TQUEUE_MOVE(T)`
 `TQUEUE_INITIALIZE_MOVE(T)`

-`TQUEUE` supports growable queues, which can be created by using a separate constructor `TQUEUE_CREATE_GROWABLE`.
-Growable queues double in size when they reach capacity.
-A max queue size is used to bound how much a growable queue can grow.
+`TQUEUE` queues grow by doubling their capacity when there are no more entries available, up to the `max_queue_size` specified when the queue is created.

 ## Design